anandkodical/Devops-learning/Linux/README.md

             c. /var/log/messages : General OS related logs will be written here.

-            d. /var/log/dmesg : logs related to external applications will be saved.
+            d. /var/log/dmesg : logs related to external devices will be saved.
+Ex: Mouse, keyboard

             e. /var/log/boot.log : Checked whether all processes got started while boot so that we can troubleshoot if any issues.